What Is the UN Security Council?

 UN Security Council Reform

-Political infighting among the P5 has so immobilized the Security Council that it has struggled to act even amid major world events, such as wars in Syria and Ukraine and the deadly COVID-19 pandemic.
+Political infighting among the P5 has frequently immobilized the Security Council.
+It has struggled to act even amid major world events, such as wars in Syria and Ukraine and the deadly COVID-19 pandemic.
 Such disagreements have led to calls for reform.
 Many UN member countries want to abolish the veto and redesign the Security Council.

-Countries have also called for expanding the number of permanent Security Council members, arguing that the P5 under-represents several regions, including Africa and Latin America.
-Reform advocates also suggest that Germany (or the European Union), India, and Japan should have permanent-member status to better reflect today’s global balance of power.
+Countries have also called for expanding the number of permanent Security Council members.
+They argue that the P5 under-represents several regions, including Africa and Latin America.
+Reform advocates also suggest that Germany (or the European Union), India, and Japan should have permanent-member status.
+Such a makeup would better reflect today’s global balance of power.
 Additionally, a 2010 Council on Foreign Relations report [PDF] notes that “the lack of perspectives from the global South [on the Security Council] reinforces perceptions that the UNSC is a neocolonial club, determining questions of war and peace for the poor without their input.”

 However, chances of overhauling the Security Council are slim.
-The P5—as well as two-thirds of the United Nations’ entire membership—would have to agree to changes, and permanent members are unlikely to agree to have their power diminished.
+The P5—as well as two-thirds of the United Nations’ entire membership—would have to agree to changes.
+Moreover, permanent members are unlikely to agree to have their power diminished.

 With U.S.-China relations rapidly deteriorating and Russia’s relations with the United States, France, and the United Kingdom also highly contentious, the Security Council will likely continue to struggle to address today’s most pressing and politically polarizing issues.